-Some of the environmental and social characteristics are measured against the MSCI Emerging Markets as the "Reference Benchmark" for the sub-fund.
-However, this benchmark has not been designated for the purpose of achieving the environmental and social characteristics promoted by the sub-fund.
+Some of the environmental and social characteristics are measured against the Global Infrastructure Equity Investment Universe.
+However, this Universe has not been designated for the purpose of achieving the environmental and social characteristics promoted by the sub-fund.

 Version - FINAL Publication date - 16 June 2025 Effective Date - 16 June 2025